Sealing Your Record for Carrying a False Identification Card

 Sealing a Juvenile Record for Carrying a Fake ID

-You Need Attorney Joseph D. Lento and the Criminal Defense Team at the Lento Law Firm
+You Need LLF's Criminal Defense Team at the LLF Law Firm

 If you or your child has a conviction for carrying false identification, it's time to think about cleaning up that criminal record.
-Attorney Joseph D. Lento and the skilled Criminal Defense Team at the Lento Law Firm have been helping Pennsylvanians like you for years.
-Call the Lento Law Firm at 888-535-3686 to schedule a consultation, or contact them online today.
+LLF's skilled Criminal Defense Team at the LLF Law Firm has been helping Pennsylvanians like you for years.
+Call the LLF Law Firm at 888-535-3686 to schedule a consultation, or contact them online today.

 Contact Us Today!